 It is built on the idea that the stock market has a tendency to go wrong from time to time.

 So the role of the fundamental analyst is to find the mispriced or underpriced stocks and to wait until the market adjusts the valuation of the company.

-Fundamental analysis is the building block of investment.
+Fundamental analysis is the building block of the investment process.
 Someone has rightly said that you aren’t really investing if you aren’t performing fundamental analysis.

-The fundamental information which we analyze includes company’s annual reports financial statements and other non-financial information which includes an industry overview, growth estimates for company’s product, company’s comparative advantage, changes in government policy etc.
+The fundamental information which we analyze includes the company’s annual reports financial statements and other non-financial information which includes an industry overview, growth estimates for the company’s product, company’s comparative advantage, changes in government policy, etc.

 George Soros said-

 Fundamental analysis seeks to establish how underlying values are reflected in stock prices, whereas the theory of reflexivity shows how stock prices can influence underlying values